manishgithubit/DevOps-Task/README.md

 * Build the Docker image:  docker build -t my-nodejs-service .

-* Push the Docker image to Docker Hub:  docker tag my-nodejs-service:latest <your-docker-hub-username>/my-nodejs-service:latest

-* docker push <your-docker-hub-username>/my-nodejs-service:latest
+* Push the Docker image to Docker Hub:  docker tag my-nodejs-service:latest <your-docker-hub-username>/my-nodejs-service:latest and docker push <your-docker-hub-username>/my-nodejs-service:latest

-* Create a new file called deployment.yaml

-* Apply the deployment YAML file:  kubectl apply -f deployment.yaml
+* Create a new file called deployment.yaml and Apply the deployment YAML file:  kubectl apply -f deployment.yaml

 * Verify that the deployment is running:  kubectl get deployments